 Just How Clean Is Your Hydraulic Fluid?

-If you allow your system to become dirty, particularly in the hydraulic fluid itself, then easily avoidable and time-consuming problems are going to occur.
-Through every hydraulic component, the clearance space through which your fluid can pass through is extremely tight; even something as small as a drop of water, or a human hair, can have dire consequences for your system.
+If you allow your hydraulic system to become dirty, particularly in the hydraulic fluid itself, then easily avoidable and time-consuming problems are going to occur.
+Through every hydraulic component, the clearance space through which your hydraulic fluid can pass through is extremely tight; even something as small as a drop of water, or a human hair, can have dire consequences for your system.

 How Can Your System Defend Against Contaminants?

 Despite the huge range of variation in hydraulic system designs, they all share a few common components.
 First off, we have the reservoir.
 If it has been designed well, then the reservoir can help to control possible contaminants by allowing them to drop to the base of the tank, or even by removed by a kidney-loop style filtration.

 For low-pressure hydraulic systems, contamination control might not be as big of a deal as it is in highly-pressurised designs.
 This is because lower-pressure hydraulic systems often use gear pumps, which are more forgiving when it comes to contamination.
 Particularly in those systems where variable pumping might be required, which is where the system might have to move different volumes of hydraulic fluids at different speeds whilst the pump is running, contaminants can have a hugely damaging effect.

 How Important Is It, To Keep Your Hydraulic Cylinders Clean?

 In most industrial and domestic hydraulic systems, hydraulic cylinders are the most integral component.
 In fact, it is common practice to disassemble and rebuild an entire device in the event that a hydraulic cylinder requires repair.
 Inspecting any leakage issues and scrutinising every cylinder part – particularly the seals – is essential to getting a hydraulic system up and running again.